looxis-renaud/remotecontrolled_electric_winch/README.md

 IO 2 (VESC_TX)   //connect to COMM Port "RX" on Vesc

 IO 15 (Servo Signal) // connect red wire to 5V, black or brown wire to GND and yellow or white cable to Pin 15.
-Servo is in neutral state by default
+Servo is in neutral state by default // info to self: white cable to "S", black/green to "-", red/blue to "+"

 IO 12 (Relay Signal) // connect red wire to 5V, black wire to GND and white cable (signal) to Pin 12.
 Wire your Warning Light and VESC Cooling Fan through the relay module.
-Relay is off by default, will be turned on once the Remote/Transmitter is turned on.
+Relay is off by default, will be turned on once the Remote/Transmitter is turned on. // note to self: yellow to yellow (signal), red to red/blue, brown to black/green.

 ## PIN Setup Transmitter: